 The European market potential for canned fish

 Canned fishes are processed and preserved in a sealed airtight container such as a tin or aluminium can.
 Water, oil or sauce is usually added to the fish and the can is sterilised.
-Canned fish typically has a shelf life from one to five years.
+Canned fish typically has a shelf life from 1 to 5 years.
 In this report, we are focusing on several canned fish species that are relevant to Least Developed Countries in trade relations with Europe.
 The following are the species and their corresponding Harmonised System (HS) codes analysed in this study, including a description of the products covered.

 Tuna loins are pre-cooked, frozen and put in a metal can.
 Sauce, broth, brine, oil or salt is added.
 It is then sealed and heated to prevent spoilage.
 Canned tuna is available in a wide variety of shapes, sizes and packaging styles, such as solid or fillets, chunks, flakes and shredded tuna.

 - HS 16041421 — Prepared and preserved skipjack, whole or in pieces (excl. minced);